Second-Hand Car GAP Insurance

 This would mean that you would be left with no car and money owed to the finance company.

-How a Bettersafe GAP Insurance Policy would help:
+How Does A Bettersafe GAP Insurance Policy help?

 In this case, a Bettersafe GAP policy would cover the difference between the motor insurer’s settlement and the amount that you have outstanding on a contract hire/ lease agreement.